-It cost me 110 kn (€14.50) and, to my own surprise, it was absolutely worth the splurge!
+It cost me a whopping €14.50 but, to my surprise, it was absolutely worth the splurge!
 Just keep in mind that the drinks are not cheap at all (especially for Croatia).
-At €6 for their cheapest bottle of beer I was glad we didn’t spend too long there!
+At €6 for their cheapest bottle of beer I was glad we didn’t spend too long there.

 What to Pack on a Day Trip to Hvar from Split

-If you’re following this itinerary and getting the ferry, I think around 550 kn (€65) would be a good amount to budget for the day.
-This would be enough to cover your ferry tickets, a delicious lunch and dinner with a few drinks, and the hire of a sun lounger and umbrella.
+If you’re following this itinerary and getting the ferry, €65 would be a good amount to budget for your day trip to Hvar from Split.
+This would be enough to cover your ferry tickets, a delicious lunch and dinner with a few drinks, and renting a sun lounger and umbrella.

-If you brought your own packed lunch and dinner from Split and sit on the pebbles on the beach rather than hiring a sun lounger, you could easily spend just 220 kn (€30) for your one day in Hvar.
+If you brought your own packed lunch and dinner from Split and decide to sit on the pebbles on the beach rather than hiring a sun lounger, you could easily spend just €30 for your one day in Hvar.
 For this reason, it’s totally possible to visit Hvar on a budget.

 Want to Extend Your Hvar Day Trip from Split?

 If you have time to spend longer than one day in Hvar I really recommend staying overnight in Hvar Town!
-This was one of the biggest regrets from my Croatia trip as I’ve heard its nightlife is incredible!
+This was one of the biggest regrets from my Croatia trip as I’ve heard its nightlife is incredible.

-If you’re travelling on more of a mid-range budget, you can’t go wrong staying at Pharos Hvar Hotel.
+If you’re not travelling on a tight budget you can’t go wrong staying at Pharos Hvar Hotel.
 At €175 per night (for a double room) it’s definitely not cheap – but nowhere on Hvar is!
-What sweetens the deal is that an excellent breakfast is included in this rate and you’ll have access to their pool, which will save you from paying to hire sunbeds on the beach!
+What sweetens the deal is that an excellent breakfast is included in this rate and you’ll have access to their pool, which will save you from paying to hire sunbeds on the beach.

 Stari Grad is another tourist hotspot on Hvar island with a quieter and more traditional vibe.
-Plus, it has direct ferry links with Split, so you can just catch the ferry from Stari Grad back to Split when you’re ready to leave Hvar island and return to the mainland.
+Plus, it has direct ferry links with Split, so you can just catch the ferry from Stari Grad back to Split when you’re ready to leave Hvar and return to the mainland.